GreenStar Homes Certification Manual Version 4

 Approach 1

-Having devices that can be programmed to operate when the grid is low to know carbon is required, these can either be smart devices connected to the internet or have the ability to be set to run until a certain time.
-These include
+Select appliances that can be programmed to operate when the grid is not at peak power usage.
+These can either be smart devices or those with the ability to be set to run at certain times.
+These include:

 Approach 2

-Install an in-home battery system that can be set up to keep the home off of the local peak or put the home on a time of use plan set up by the local utility.
+Install an in-home battery system that can be programmed to run at off-peak times or set up a time-of-use plan through the local utility.

 Products that can help

-The Rheem Proterra Water Heater allows to set the device up to operate and heat water during off-peak times only.
-Experimental programs work with this device and utilities to have the water heater function like a battery. https://www.rheem.com/group/rheem-hybrid-electric-water-heater-professional-prestige-series-hybrid-electric-water-heater
+The Rheem hybrid electric water heater has settings that can time the operation so that it runs during off-peak times only.
+Experimental programs coordinate with this device and the utilities to have the water heater function like a battery.

 Verification